 Filter logs based on Reference Tables

-Reference Tables are in beta.
-Reference Tables containing over 40,000 rows cannot be used to filter logs.
+Reference Tables containing over 40,000 rows cannot be used to filter events.
 See Add Custom Metadata with Reference Tables for more information on how to create and manage Reference Tables.

 Reference Tables allow you to combine metadata with logs, providing more information to resolve application issues.
 Add a query filter based on a Reference Table to perform lookup queries.
 For more information on creating and managing this feature, see the Reference Tables guide.